anderkve/FYS3150/_sources/book/projects/project3.md

 We want to use our simulation to search for resonance frequencies of the system.
 Starting from a system filled with *100 randomly initalized $Ca^+$ particles*, do the following:

-- For each of the amplitudes $f = 0.1, 0.4, 0.7$, produce a graph that shows *the fraction of particles that are still trapped after $500\, \mu s$* as a function of the applied angular frequency $\omega_V$.
+- For each of the amplitudes $f = 0.1, 0.4, 0.7$, produce a graph that shows *the fraction of particles that are still trapped after $500\, \textrm{µs}$* as a function of the applied angular frequency $\omega_V$.
 Plot the three graphs in the same figure.
-You should explore frequencies in the range $\omega_V \in (0.2, 2.5)\, MHz$.
+You should explore frequencies in the range $\omega_V \in (0.2, 2.5)\, \textrm{MHz}$.
 For this broad exploration of frequencies you can *switch off* the Coulomb interactions between the particles in the trap, as your code should then run much faster.
-Make sure you use sufficiently small steps along the $\omega_V$ axis -- steps of $0.02\,MHz$ can be a starting point.
+Make sure you use sufficiently small steps along the $\omega_V$ axis -- steps of $0.02\, \textrm{MHz}$ can be a starting point.
 Comment on your results.
 Some suggested things to discusss:

   - A qualtiative explanation of what's going on: Given the periodic / quasi-periodic nature of the Penning trap system, why is it that some frequencies can be particularly effective for pushing particles out of the trap?
 (Here we do *not* expect a detailed explanation of the physics behind why the resonances appear exactly where they do -- the resonance structure of a many-particle Penning trap is a complicated topic beyond the scope of this project.)